flightphp/core/README.md

     cookies - Cookie parameters
     files - Uploaded files

+You can access the `query`, `data`, `cookies`, and `files` properties as arrays or objects.
-To access query string parameters, you can do:
+So, to get a query string parameter, you can do:

     $id = Flight::request()->query['id'];

-You can also get the data using object notation:
+Or you can do:

     $id = Flight::request()->query->id;

 # HTTP Caching